Meta Price Tops $2.75 on Major Exchanges (MTA)

-Meta (CURRENCY:MTA) traded 11% higher against the U.S. dollar during the 24 hour period ending at 9:00 AM ET on June 13th.
-One Meta coin can now be purchased for $2.75 or 0.00004704 BTC on popular exchanges.
-Meta has a total market capitalization of $47.61 million and approximately $3.34 million worth of Meta was traded on exchanges in the last 24 hours.
-In the last seven days, Meta has traded 19.5% lower against the U.S. dollar.
+Meta (CURRENCY:MTA) traded 11% higher against the US dollar during the one day period ending at 17:00 PM ET on June 16th.
+Meta has a market capitalization of $47.61 million and approximately $3.34 million worth of Meta was traded on exchanges in the last 24 hours.
+One Meta coin can currently be bought for $2.75 or 0.00004704 BTC on cryptocurrency exchanges.
+Over the last seven days, Meta has traded 19.5% lower against the US dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.